 This beef goulash recipe will last for up to four days in the fridge.
 So if you’re planning to have it for lunches in the days after you make it, no worries!

 Yes indeed, this beef goulash recipe freezes very nicely!
 Make sure you have an airtight container to seal it in, and also give it plenty of time to cool off before you freeze it.
 Any residual heat will lead to condensation, which is the enemy of freezer flavor!

 Cool that soup down.
 But make sure you get it in the freezer no more than two hours after you finish cooking.
 Stew isn’t something that can be left at room temperature for very long!

-Beef goulash and other beef stews with vegetables can be frozen for two to three months.
+Beef goulash recipe and other beef stews with vegetables can be frozen for two to three months.
 That’s way longer than any European vacation!